Simonbentedos/personal-finance-tracker/README.md

 - **Dashboard**: View key financial metrics, monthly budget, spending categories, and upcoming reminders
 - **Transaction History**: Track all income and expenses with search and filter capabilities
 - **Reports**: Analyze spending patterns with monthly and yearly charts
-- **Reminders**: Set up payment reminders for bills and upcoming expenses
+- **Reminders/Budget Planning**: Set up payment reminders for bills and upcoming expenses (to be revised on the next sprint)

 ## Tech Stack